kimjoar/pacman/readme.md

 With `rsync` you can deploy your site by only uploading those files which have changed.
 Fast!

 ### Usage

+To install pacman, use NPM:

+    $ npm install pacman -g

+By default, Pacman should be used in a directory with the following structure (which can be changed to your liking):

+    mysite/
+        config.js        -- the pacman config file (more on this later) public/          -- the folder where the build-mode generated site is placed content/         -- the content for your site index.html   -- an index file for your site, along with any other file _partials/   -- a folder with all your partials _layouts/    -- a folder with all your layouts

+Pacman will generate content from the `content` directory, and place the resulting built site in the `public` directory.
+You can change the names of these folders from the command line, or in the `config.js` file.
+Files or folders starting with `_` will not be processed into the `public` directory.
+Other than that, the names of the folders are not important in any way.

     Usage: pacman [options]